liderbug/bfcalendar/README.md

 # BlackForestCalendar
-First post - hope I got everything right and I hope my code is readable.
+Hope I got everything right and I hope my code is readable.

 This project started when PHP went from 7.4 to 8.1 and the K5N calendar broke.
 There is a minor difference between K5N and this calendar.
 K5N uses extensive use of CSS, extensive use of Javascript and lots of nested <div's.
 This calendar attempts to go the other way.
 KISS.